dd32/td-gh-ex/readme.txt

 == Changelog ==
+    1.0.4
+    * Changed screenshot
+    * Corrected grammatical mistakes in description

     1.0.3
-    * Added social settting and social icons in header.
+    * Added social setting and social icons in header.
     * Added secondary navigation in the header.
     * Fix issues mentioned in theme trac.